Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 ### Design Choices

-My goal is to create a welcoming yet efficent website so people of all ages feel at ease while they navigate through the content.
-In order to achieve this, all relevant content is made easy to read in the index with links to the sign up page for any upcoming events that are taking place.
-Another seperate page to book for a party and another page with all relevant contact information.
+My goal is to create a simple and efficent website so all features are easily accessible.
+In order to achieve this, all pages are responive and labeled.
+All content is made easy to read with links to features clearly visible without being excessive.

 ### Colour
 The colour sheme was chosen as a dark red and black theme in which i was aided by Adobe Color by using their Split Complementary Color feature.
 A light grey and simple white was used to give it contrast which was selected also through adobe color.
 A slighly dark grey was selected for certain elements in the events page.